Psychology (PSY)

 PSY 202, *GENERAL PSYCHOLOGY, 4 Credits

 Scientific study of behavior and experience.
 Motivation and emotion; personality; social psychology, human development, psychopathology and psychotherapy.
-(SS) (Bacc Core Course)
+NO LONGER TAUGHT.
+REPLACED WITH COMMON COURSE NUMBER PSY 202Z.

 Attributes: CPSI – Bacc Core, Perspectives, Social Processes & Institutions; LACS – Liberal Arts Social Core